bkinsey808/bk-fullstack-ts/README.md

 ## Synopsis

-This is a simple demo how to setup a project that uses Express 4, Angular 2, Sass 3, Gulp 3, jspm, and TypeScript
+This is a simple demo how to setup a project that uses TypeScript, Express 4, Angular 2, Sass 3, Gulp 3, jspm, BrowserSync, and nodemon.

 ## Installation